InformaticsMatters/fragmentor/README.md

 The first time a library version is extracted, `regenerate_index` should be set to `yes` so that the index of edges for the latest library version can be regenerated.
 For subsequent runs (e.g. to extract combinations) it should be set to `no` for speed - for the larger vendors this can be a significant amount of time.
 A template (`extract-parameters.template`) is provided for this file.

 The command is:

-    $ ansible-playbook site-extract.yaml \
+    $ ansible-playbook site-extract.yaml -e @parameters
-        -e @parameters.yaml

 ote that for the larger extracts to complete there needs to be sufficient temporary space on the postgres pgdata directory for the database queries to